Skip to main content

 View Categories

-2. Your WordPress server constructs a prompt that combines the guest’s message with your property catalog data, brand voice, knowledge base entries, and recent conversation context.
+2. Your WordPress server constructs a prompt that combines the guest’s message with your property catalog data, brand voice, knowledge base entries, photo-derived room observations, and recent conversation context.

 3. That prompt is sent to OpenRouter (openrouter.ai) over HTTPS.

-4. OpenRouter routes the request to the language model you’ve selected (default: Anthropic’s Claude Sonnet 4.5).
+4. OpenRouter routes the request to the language model you’ve selected (default: Anthropic’s Claude Haiku).

-5. The model’s response comes back the same path: model → OpenRouter → your server → guest’s browser.
+5. The model’s response comes back the same path: model to OpenRouter to your server to the guest’s browser.

 OpenRouter does not retain queries beyond the immediate request.
 They don’t train models on your data and don’t log query content.
-The underlying model providers (Anthropic, OpenAI, etc.) follow their own published data policies, which OpenRouter’s terms inherit.
+The underlying model providers (Anthropic, OpenAI, and others) follow their own published data policies, which OpenRouter’s terms inherit.

 What guest data is sent #